DatabaseGroup/apted/README.md

 ## Information

-This is the implementation of the APTED algorithm - the state-of-the-art solution for computing the tree edit distance [1,2,3].
+This is an implementation of the APTED algorithm, the state-of-the-art solution for computing the tree edit distance [1,2], which supersedes the RTED algorithm [3].

 You can find more information on our Tree Edit Distance website http://tree-edit-distance.dbresearch.uni-salzburg.at/